Simple Manjaro NAS

 - Services

-When you have familiarized yourself with the basics, move on to adding a File Sharing component.
-This compoenent makes it extremely simple to configure and maintain SMB and NFS shares for your local network.
+Adding the File Sharing component makes it easy to configure and maintain SMB and NFS shares for your local network.

 The plugin source is on Github and a PKGBUILD is found with AUR